IAHR 2025

 Rules, Guidelines, and Deadlines

-Before proposing an open panel topic, a closed panel, a paper, or a roundtable, please read the information below.
+Before proposing a closed panel, a paper, or a roundtable, please read the information below.

 • Deadlines summary